euler-xyz/evk-periphery/docs/swaps.md

 The swaps can be performed in one of 3 modes:
 - exact input

   In this mode, all of the provided input token is expected to be swapped for an unknown amount of the output token.
-The proceeds are expected to be sent to a vault, to be skimmed by the user, or back to the swapper.
+The proceeds are expected to be sent to a vault, to be skimmed by the user, or back to the swapper contract.
 The latter option is useful when performing complex, multi-stage swaps, where the output token is accumulated in the swapper before being consumed at the end of the operation.
-Note that the available handlers (1Inch and Uniswap Auto Router) execute a payload encoded off-chain, so a lot of the parameters passed to the `swap` funtion will be ignored and only an encoded amount of input token will be swapped, even if the swapper holds more.
+Note that the available handlers (1Inch and Uniswap Auto Router) execute a payload encoded off-chain, so a lot of the parameters passed to the `swap` funtion will be ignored and only the amount of input token encoded in the payload will be swapped, even if the swapper holds more.

 - exact output

   In this mode, the swapper is expected to purchase a specified amount of the output token in exchange for an unknown amount of the input token.
-The input token amount provided to the swapper acts as an implicit slippage limit on the input.
+The input token amount provided to the swapper acts as an implicit slippage limit.
 Currently available handlers (Uniswap V2 and V3) will check the current balance of the output token held by the swapper and adjust the amount of token to buy to only purchase the remainder.
 This feature can be used to construct multi-stage swaps.
-For instance. in the first stage most of the token is bought through an aggregator, which presumably offers better price, but doesn't provide exact output swaps.
+For instance, in the first stage, most of the token is bought through a dex aggregator, which presumably offers better price, but doesn't provide exact output swaps.
 The proceeds are directed to the swapper contract.
 In the second stage another `swap` call is executed, and the remainder is bought directly in Uniswap, where exact output trades are supported.

   In exact output trades, the remaining, unused input token amount is automatically redeposited for the account in a vault specified in `SwapParams.vaultIn`.

-- swap to target debt (swap and repay)
+- target debt (swap and repay)

-  In this mode, the swapper will check how much debt a provided account has (including current interest accrued), compare it with a target debt the user provided and the amount already held by the swapper contract, and by exact output trade will buy exactly the amount required to repay the debt down to the target amount.
+  In this mode, the swapper will check how much debt a provided account has (including current interest accrued), compare it with a target debt the user requests, and the amount already held by the swapper contract, and by exact output trade will buy exactly the amount required to repay the debt (down to the target amount).
 In most cases the target amount will be zero, which means the mode can be used to close debt positions without leaving any dust.

-  After buing the necessary amount, the swapper will repay the user's debt down to the target amount.
+  After buing the necessary amount, the swapper will automatically execute `repay` on the liability vault for the user.

   If at the time the swap is executed, the swapper contract holds more funds than necessary to repay to the target debt, the swap is not carried out, but instead the debt is repaid and any surplus of the output token is deposited for the account in the liability vault.
 This allows combined swaps to safely target high ratios of exact input swaps vs exact output remainders.
 The exact input swap doesn't know the exact amount of output that will be received and it can 'over-swap' more than is necessary to repay the debt.
 Because the surplus doesn't revert the transaction, high ratios of better priced exact input swaps can be targeted by the UI.